My Baby (Lil' Romeo song)

-"My Baby" is the first single by American rapper Lil' Romeo from his debut studio album Lil' Romeo by No Limit Records.
+"My Baby" is the first single by American rapper Lil' Romeo from his self-titled debut album by No Limit Records.
 The song features Ms Peaches and samples "I Want You Back" by The Jackson 5.
-It topped the Billboard R&B chart and reached number 3 on the Billboard Hot 100, and is, to date, Romeo's biggest hit.
+It topped the Billboard R&B chart and reached number three on the Billboard Hot 100, and is, to date, Romeo's biggest hit.
 It was featured in the video game Thrillville: Off the Rails.

 Music video

 The music video for the song depicts Lil' Romeo being chased by fans throughout a mall.
 The video ends with Romeo escaping the crowd of fans after being picked up in a helicopter by Master P and Silkk the Shocker.

 Lyrics

 In "My Baby", Lil' Romeo rapped, "After high school, I'm going straight to the pros."
 In 2004, the Orlando Sentinel referred to that lyric in an article about Romeo playing basketball at Beverly Hills High School.
 Romeo accepted a full athletic scholarship to the University of Southern California in 2008.
 Romeo played for two seasons with the USC Trojans men's basketball team.